Skip to content

 yarn add @warlock.js/fs

-Then import what you need — no setup, no factory, no config:
+Then import the fs object — no setup, no factory, no config:

 Types ship with the package — no separate @types/... install.
-Every helper is fully typed; the JSON helpers are generic:
+Every method is fully typed, and the JSON reads are generic:

 type Manifest = { version: string; files: string[] };